DSPsleeporg/ecc/docs/ilastik.md

   * 2 : False signals that have relatively strong intensity, such as bright neurites extending from cells or non-specific binding of antibodies on blood vessels or fiber bundles
   * 3 : Background

+<img src="imgs/ilastik/labels.png" alt="ilastik project" style="width:50%">

 Caution!
 {: .label .label-yellow }
 **Label 1 must always be the object of interest!
-Otherwise ecc does not work!**
+Otherwise ecc does not work!!**

-<img src="imgs/ilastik/labels.png" alt="ilastik project" style="width:50%">

-Then using the pen tool, start annotating pixels.
+Then, using the pen tool, start annotating pixels.

 <img src="imgs/ilastik/ilastik_label.png" alt="ilastik project" style="width:50%">